sifis-home/wp2-documents/wp2-deliverable-2.1/wp2-deliverable-2-1.md

 SIFIS-Home will provide developers with software verification and evaluation tools to assess and communicate the overall quality of source code and produced applications to end-users in a user-friendly way.

-> **TODO** -> pointer on security and privacy metrics
+SIFIS-Home developer must also consider software-based security metrics that aim to detect programming practices that might introduce, either by mistake or maliciously, dangerous behaviors or exploitable vulnerabilities.

+In addition to that, a SIFIS-Home developer needs to evaluate a set of regulations and related measures to analyze privacy implications based on data management strategies.

-Through these mechanisms, the SIFIS-Home project pushes developers to implement applications according to their best security and quality criteria, so building over time a reputation score aimed at winning end-user trust.
+Through these mechanisms, the SIFIS-Home project pushes developers to implement applications according to their best security and quality criteria, building over time a reputation score aimed at winning end-user trust.

-This document is organized as follows:

-- Section 2 provides detailed information about the software quality assessment techniques and models to evaluate the quality of an IoT software;
-- Section 3 describes security and privacy metrics that can be used for assessing the IoT software developed by third-party developers;
-- Section 4 discusses privacy and security assessment techniques;
-- Section 5 concludes the deliverable and lists the prosecution of this work within the SIFIS-Home project.